Seoul shares rise as Fed stimulus worries ease; autos firm

 * KEPCO continues to drag amid worries about energy supply

-SEOUL, May 31 South Korean shares edged higher on Friday as investors bought back technology and auto stocks, encouraged by a stronger yen and expectations that the U.S. Federal Reserve may continue with its stimulus after soft economic data.
+SEOUL, May 31 Seoul shares rose on Friday, tracking gains on Wall Street after tepid economic data eased concerns the U.S. Federal Reserve will start scaling back its stimulus programme.

-Foreign investors bought a net 169 billion won worth of stocks, while pension funds purchased a net 60.5 billion won, for an eighth straight session of net buying, helping support the market.
+Continued buying by foreign investors and pension funds fuelled the market's gains.
+Foreign investors were buyers of a net 95 billion won worth of stocks, while pension funds bought a net 22.6 billion won, for an eighth straight session of net buying.

-"In eyes of foreign investors, South Korea does have strong enough merits that will compel them to invest highly-valued dollar assets in our markets, given our aging population and slowing economic growth," Rhoo said.

-Gains on Friday were offset by falls in banks and defensive stocks.
-Hana Financial Group fell 1.8 percent and Woori Finance Holdings lost 2 percent.
-Lotte Chilsung, a beverage maker, slid 2.6 percent and KT&G, a tobacco-to-ginseng company, lost 0.9 percent.
+"The market is slowly gathering upside momentum, helped by a view that the likelihood of the U.S. Federal Reserve abruptly pulling its stimulus programme is small," said Han Beom-ho, a market analyst at Shinhan Investment Corp.

+Han added he expected stronger interest in Seoul share market after Vanguard Group, the largest U.S. mutual fund manager, next month completes a share sale to switch the benchmarks of 22 of its biggest index funds.

-Exporters gained as the Japanese yen clung near three-week highs against the dollar on Friday, reflecting expectations the yen will not likely weaken significantly further from the current level.
+Exporters gained as the Japanese yen turned firmer U.S. trade overnight, reflecting expectations the yen will not likely weaken significantly further from the current level.
 The stronger yen helps South Korean exports compete with Japanese rivals.

-Samsung Techwin shares climbed 1.2 percent after the company said on Friday it had won an order worth 605.1 billion won ($536.7 million) from General Electric Co .

-Battery maker Samsung SDI ended up 4 percent after hitting a fresh 4-month high amid expectations demand for its energy storage system would rise on looming electricity shortages.
+Battery maker Samsung SDI continued to rally, jumping nearly 6 percent and hitting a fresh 4-month intraday high, amid expectations demand for its energy storage system would rise on looming electricity shortages.

 South Korea earlier this week suspended two of its nuclear reactors and extended the shutdown of a third to replace cables that were supplied using fake certificates.

-Shares in Korea Electric Power Corp, the third-busiest share on the main KOSPI, finished down 2.6 percent.
+Shares in Korea Electric Power Corp, the second-busiest share on the main KOSPI, were down 1.1 percent.

-Household appliances maker Shinil Industrial Co Ltd spiked 11.4 percent as demand for its fans and de-humidifiers are seen strong as summer approaches.
+Household appliances maker Shinil Industrial Co Ltd rose 1.8 percent as demand for its fans and de-humidifiers are seen strong as summer approaches.
 Shinil shares were up for a sixth straight session after gaining 15 percent in previous sessions.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan